 Keep track of your references too.
 Write down or store the full reference as you read each source, and put them alongside the relevant notes.
 Some students use a reference management tool to store their references.

 Use Turnitin.
 Turnitin can help to detect potential plagiarism in your assignments.
 You can submit your assignment through your Blackboard module, and the software will match the text to thousands of sources.
 You'll receive an originality report, and this can be used to check your work for accurate citing and referencing.
-You can find more information about Turnitin through the Learning and Teaching Technology Unit's website, and on this information sheet.
+The Technology Enhanced Learning Unit (TEL) provides more information about Turnitin.
+This video is also helpful.